Imran Khan sustains bullet injury after gunfire attack during protest march, 1 killed | Law-Order

 Imran Khan sustains bullet injury after gunfire attack during protest march, 1 killed

-Imran Khan was injured on Thursday when a gunman opened fire on the container-mounted-truck carrying him during his protest march in Pakistans Punjab province killing at least one person, but the former prime minister was out of danger in what his party claimed was an assassination attempt.
-The incident occurred near Allahwala Chowk of Wazirabad town in Punjab when Khan was leading the long march to Islamabad demanding early elections.In a statement, the Punjab police said that seven people were injured and one person was killed during the attack on Khan.
+Imran Khan on Thursday sustained bullet injury on his leg when a gunman opened fire on the container-mounted-truck carrying him during his protest march, killing one person, but the former Pakistan prime minister was out of danger in what his party claimed was an assassination attempt.
+The incident occurred near Allahwala Chowk of Wazirabad town in Punjab when 70-year-old Khan was leading the long march to Islamabad demanding early elections.In a statement, the Punjab police said that seven people were injured and one person was killed during the attack on Khan.

 - Country: